 Elevation is around 850m

-Our research beforehand wasn’t too elaborate, so we actually barely knew what was awaiting us and that there was a building on top of the hill.
+Our research beforehand wasn’t too elaborate, so we barely knew what was awaiting us and that there was a building on top of the hill.
 There is also a road, coming from Tivat, that ends at the Fort.
 So, in case you want to visit the fort but don’t feel like the hike, this is an option too.
-For us, it felt a little bit unsatisfying to arrive at the first ‘goal’ of the hike and see that you can easily reach it by car.
+For us, it felt a little bit unsatisfying to arrive at the first ‘goal’ of the hike and see that we can easily reach it by car.
 However, always remember the experience won’t be the same.

 After the Vrmac fort, it is time to head to the second point.
 You’ll enter an open area to walk the ridge where you have the bay of Kotor on your right side and you’ll see Tivat on the left.
 You can head to St. Ilija for views over the bay.
 Enjoy the views over the Adriatic and have your lunch (or walk on a little bit further to find a place in the shade, as the ridge can be quite sunny with no place to hide).